cookiecutter/cookiecutter-django/CONTRIBUTING.md

 This last step is very important, don't start developing from main, it'll cause pain if you need to send another change later.

+> [!TIP]
+> This repository includes a `.github/copilot-instructions.md` file.
+If you use GitHub Copilot, these instructions will help the AI understand the Cookiecutter template syntax and provide more accurate code suggestions.

 ## Testing

 You'll need to run the tests using Python 3.13.
 We recommend using [tox](https://tox.readthedocs.io/en/latest/) to run the tests.
 It will automatically create a fresh virtual environment and install our test dependencies, such as [pytest-cookies](https://pypi.python.org/pypi/pytest-cookies/) and [flake8](https://pypi.python.org/pypi/flake8/).